 I know so many people who ask, “what is the best sunscreen for babies with eczema?”
-However, obviously, everybody reacts differently so I don’t think there is a ‘one size fits all’ product, but you may like to try these and see if they work for you too.
+Obviously, everybody reacts differently so I don’t think there is a ‘one size fits all’ product, but you may like to try these and see if they work for your little ones too?

-What’s more these products are available online as well as some stores around the world.
+These products are available online as well as some stores around the world.
 Please do let me know if I have missed out a product that has worked for you and is one of the best sunscreen for babies with sensitive skin.

 Therefore, you may see that many creams are not advised for babies under six months when exposure should be avoided.

 Look for sunscreen which contains titanium dioxide or zinc oxide – as these create a physical barrier from the sun.
 Always check the label before use and apply 20 to 30 minutes before going outside.

 This is the one that I often use.
 It is thick and creamy and helps with her eczema as well as offers sun protection.
 This sun lotion can leave a stain on clothes but I found using washing up liquid on the stain before I put it in the washing machine removes it easily.